locessentials/eng401-business-english-us/unit2/week6/big-regulatory-framework.md

 The USMCA/T-MEC includes new labor provisions specifically designed to address these issues, requiring higher wage standards in certain sectors and stronger labor rights enforcement.

+### Terminology Notes

-**Note on terminology:** As you read about NAFTA's history, you'll encounter terms like "cheap labor" in policy discussions and media coverage.
+As you read about NAFTA's history, you'll encounter terms like "cheap labor" in policy discussions and media coverage.
 This language is deeply problematic because it reduces human beings to commodities and has historically been used to justify exploitation.
 Accurate and respectful terminology choices include "wage suppression," "undervalued workers," or "artificially low compensation."

+As linguist and cognitive scientist George Lakoff explains in *Don't Think of an Elephant*, the way we name things is never neutral—it's a strategic political choice that reflects whose perspective is being centered.
+Names and phrases become embedded in our collective understanding, shaping how we think about complex issues often without our conscious awareness.
+Consider how "collateral damage" sounds more clinical and acceptable than "civilian casualties".

+In our trade agreement example, USMCA places the United States first, reflecting the U.S. government's desire to emphasize American leadership and priorities in the renegotiated deal.
+T-MEC, meanwhile, follows the Spanish alphabetical convention (Estados Unidos, México, Canadá) but also positions Mexico prominently in the acronym.
+These aren't accidental choices—each name frames the agreement through a particular national lens and suggests which country's interests take priority.

 ### Guided Reading Questions